 Naked she stands, arms relaxed by her golden sides and her head held high.

 She pulls me down and rolls on top, binding me with her ironwood thighs.
 Her power envelopes me.
-Tiny lights appear in the branches above, and she is now looking down at me — smiling.
+Tiny lights appear in the branches above.
+And she is now looking down at me — still smiling.

 I hear a murmur but it isn’t her murmur.
 I hear a sigh but it isn’t her sigh.
 When I hear a child giggle I open my eyes.
-What . . .
-The branches above are filled with people, all holding candles and smiling.
+What. . .
+The branches above are filled with people, all holding candles, all smiling.
 And crowded around the carpet are even more people — also with candles and smiling.
 Everyone is smiling but one.
 I can’t see him but I feel him.

-We are standing on the carpet — she in her white dress but I am still naked.
+We are standing on the carpet — she in her white dress, I am still naked.